dechamps/ASIO401/FAQ.md

 wasapiExclusiveMode = true
 ```

-## How reliable are the latency numbers reported by FlexASIO?
+## How reliable are the latency numbers reported by ASIO401?

 It depends on the [backend][backends]: